 The wash head supplied with the instrument is calibrated during production.
 The wash head box includes an instrument serial number to which it has been calibrated.
-Refer to "Active calibration".
+Refer to "Active calibration" on page 97.

 Ensure that the wash head type corresponds to the wash head setting in the Settings menu.
 Each wash head type has its own calibration.